hmrc/api-platform-outbound-soap/README.md

 # api-platform-outbound-soap

 This service allows other HMRC services to send messages to external SOAP web services.
+It has a retry mechanism whereby if the
+CCN2 SOAP service doesn't return a 2xx response, the request will be retried every 60 seconds for 5 minutes by default.
+The total duration and the interval are both configurable.

 ## `POST /message`
 Send a SOAP message for the given operation